arafatkn/whmcs-dynadot/README.md

-# whmcs-dynadot
+# Dynadot Domain Registering module for WHMCS
-Dynadot Domain Registrar Module for WHMCS.
+Dynadot Domain Register Module for WHMCS.

+# Still in Development, Will be released soon!